ajaxblackhat/vehicle-osint/README.md

 # Vehicle Owner Information Gethering

-# Disclaimer :- This Tool is For Educational Purposes .
-Developer Is Not Responsible For Your Action .
+Disclaimer :- This Tool is For Educational Purposes .
+Developer Is Not Responsible For Your Action.